-Assessment of change in the proportion of large fish, by weight Long term Short term Latest year North Sea 1983-2017 2012-2017 Increased (2017)
+Assessment of change in the proportion of large fish, by weight b.
+Removal of greenhouse gases by UK forests

+Long term Short term Latest year North Sea 8 1983-2019 2014-2019 Decreased (2019)

-Note: The long-term and short-term assessments have been made by the Centre for Environment, Fisheries and Aquaculture Science (Cefas) by fitting a LOESS smoothed trend to the index (see the note under Figure D1ai).
+Note: The long-term and short-term assessments have been made by the Centre for Environment, Fisheries and Aquaculture Science (Cefas) by assessing change in the fitted LOESS smoothed trend.